 The Association of American Medical Colleges (AAMC) has named Jonathan Jaffery, MD, MS, MMM, professor, Nephrology, as its next chief health care officer, effective December 31, 2022.

 The role of the chief health care officer is, as the AAMC press release notes, to work with “constituents from AAMC member institutions, federal agencies, and partnering organizations with a mission to enable teaching hospitals to provide access to high-value, high-quality patient care, sustain their academic missions, and remain financially stable.”

-A board-certified nephrologist whose clinical work centers on the treatment of chronic kidney disease, Dr. Jaffery joined the faculty at the University of Wisconsin School of Medicine and Public Health (UWSMPH) in 2002.
+A board-certified nephrologist whose clinical work centers on the treatment of chronic kidney disease, Dr. Jaffery joined the faculty at the University of Wisconsin School of Medicine and Public Health (SMPH) in 2002.

 “Throughout my career, I have cared for complex individuals and populations, working to reduce health disparities and implement innovative care models,” he says.

 In addition to being a professor in the Division of Nephrology, Dr. Jaffery currently serves as chief population health officer at UW Health and as president of the UW Health Accountable Care Organization.
 He is a commissioner on the Medicare Payment Advisory Commission (MedPAC), holds membership in numerous professional organizations including the American College of Physician Executives and American Society of Nephrology, and is a fellow of the American College of Physicians.